I Love You, Suzanne

-"I Love You, Suzanne" is a song written and recorded by American musician Lou Reed, released as both a 7" and 12" single from his thirteenth solo studio album, New Sensations (1984).
-The lead and only single to chart from the album, it peaked at No. 78 on the UK Singles Chart.
+"I Love You, Suzanne" is a song written and recorded by American rock musician Lou Reed, released as both a 7" and 12" single from his thirteenth solo studio album, New Sensations (1984).
+The lead and only single to chart from the album, it peaked at No. 78 on the UK singles chart.
 The music video for "I Love You, Suzanne" received light rotation on MTV.